aaltsys/doc-server3/install/03_install.rst

    {Activation code}:     __________________________________
    {Administrator email}: __________________________________

+Some of this information can be found at manage.aaltsys.net
 For servers used as LAN peers instead of network gateways, additional information is required::